FerdiantJoshua/screen-poller/README.md

 # Screenshot Poll

 A Python-based server to serve sending a periodical screenshots.
-This can be used to share a screen live without explicitly opening screen-sharing software (e.g. remote desktop, OBS, etc.).
+This can be used to share a screen live without explicitly showing that we're screen-sharing.
+Although, as this program is unoptimized, this still consumes lots of bandwidth (around 2 Mbps) due to sending periodic full-screen-sized images.

 ## Requirements